tytydraco/yessleep/out/Working_in_a_mansion_was_stricter_than_I_expected_Welcoming_the_guests.md

 “Why, of course.”

 “Last night, as I was lighting the candles, something very odd happened.”
 Her expression remained unchanged.
 “Some… creature appeared and attacked me.
 Does any of this… sound familiar?”
-My tone simmered with anger as I paid close attention to her reaction.“You must have not lit all the candles by midnight like I instructed you.”
+My tone simmered with anger as I paid close attention to her reaction.
+“You must have not lit all the candles by midnight like I instructed you.”
 Her voice was devoid of emotion.
 This confirmed it, she set me up.

-“Oh, my apologies, but ***YOU FORGOT TO MENTION THAT MY LIFE WOULD BE IN DANGER HAD I NOT LIT UP THE FUCKING CANDLES ON TIME!***” I snapped as rage coursed through me.
+“Oh, my apologies, but ***YOU FORGOT TO MENTION THAT MY LIFE WOULD BE IN DANGER HAD I NOT LIT UP THE FUCKING CANDLES ON TIME!”*** I snapped as rage coursed through me.

 She, on the other hand, remained composed.
 “I believe you were informed that this job would be very strict.”